Renal Diet Food List

 Garlic

-People who have kidney problems are recommended to reduce the amount of sodium they take.
-Garlic is a sumptuous alternative to salt, adding flavor to dishes and nutritional benefits.
+It is recommended that people with kidney problems reduce their sodium intake.
+Garlic is a sumptuous alternative to salt, adding flavor to dishes and providing nutritional benefits.

 It’s an impressive source of manganese, vitamin B6, and vitamin C and has sulfur compounds that have anti-inflammatory properties.
 Three cloves of garlic have